It Would Be Animal CRUELTY Not To Check This Out NOW!

 “Commercial iguana food” can be also used without fear.
 It provides the nutrients a green iguana needs in order to be strong and healthy.
 A mixture of fruit, vegetables (mainly greens) and commercial lizard food is the ideal combination.
 Other things to use are squash, yams and particularly raspberries and blackberries as they are high in calcium.

-Besides iguana food, you pet also need a constant supply of fresh, clean water to drink from!
+Besides iguana food, your pet also need a constant supply of fresh, clean water to drink from!
 You will daily need to change the water in your iguana cage.
-This kind of reptiles normally drink very little but do like to soak, unfortunately they do often use the bowl afterwards as a toilet.
+These kinds of reptiles normally drink very little but do like to soak, unfortunately they do often use the bowl afterwards as a toilet.

 Be sure that the humidity is not low.
 You can check this aspect by watching the quantity of water your green iguana drinks.
 The easiest way is to use an adjustable humidifier which will solve any problems you have.